What We’re Working On

 Neighborhood Safety

 MAP has been actively working to improve roadway safety in our neighborhood.
-We’ve partnered with City Council to install speed bumps on Blacker and Chantilly.
-Additionally, we’re advocating for the installation of stop signs, sidewalks, and gutters on Cutshaw.
+In April 2026 MAP received speed bumps on Chantilly and Blacker — hooray!

 -